 The planned removal of vegetation and trees will be completed in accordance with approved Flora and Fauna Management Plans, which outline how flora and fauna will be managed during Parramatta Light Rail construction.

 How is a tree’s ‘value’ determined?

-‘Retention value’ is determined by an independent arborist using a combination of environmental, cultural, physical and social values.
-A value of ‘high’, ‘medium’ or ‘low’ is assigned to each tree, or group of trees, according to the Institute of Consulting Arboriculturalists (IACA) Significance of a Tree Assessment Rating System (STARS).
+The trees that will need to be removed vary in size and species.
+The majority are not large or rated ‘high retention value’.
+A ‘retention value’ of ‘high’, ‘medium’ or ‘low’, determined by an independent arborist using a combination of environmental, cultural, physical and social values, is assigned to each tree, or group of trees, according to the Institute of Australian Consulting Arboriculturists (IACA) Significance of a Tree Assessment Rating System (STARS).

 Mature fig trees along the route